sundews/Sundew.DiscriminatedUnions/README.md

 A Roslyn analyzer asserts and reports errors in case switch statements or switch expression do not handle all cases.
 C# 8 and 9 already comes with great pattern matching support for evaluation.

-In order that the inheritance hierarchy remain closed (All cases in the same assembly), the base class constructor is private protected.
+In order that the inheritance hierarchy remain closed (All cases in the same assembly), the base class constructor is private.
 Similarly all case classes should be sealed.
-There are thoughts to implement source generators for the unions, so no analyzers will be needed.

 Create discriminated unions by inheriting from an abstract base class marked with the DiscriminatedUnion attribute to build various cases.